JuliaRobotics/RoME.jl/README.md

 Pkg.add("RoME")
 ```

-If you are interested in a broader toolkit, which includes a visualizer and database interaction, please see [Caesar.jl](https://github.com/dehann/Caesar.jl).
+If you are interested in a broader toolkit, which includes a visualizer and database interaction, please see [Caesar.jl][cjl-url].

 ## Examples